 Accessing your Doctor by telephone

-Email communication is discouraged as it is not a secure way for patient privacy.
+Email communication is discouraged as emails are not regularly monitored.

 Patients have the ability to book through our online booking system